 Who was consulted about this Local Offer?
-Lanark Lodge, Duns The Potter gate Centre, Alnwick NCC life skills and learning The School Information SEN Report for The Grove School was shared with Governors, Parents, staff, School Council and Multi-professionals before going 'online' their comments were noted and responded to in the development of this current final version.
-What can a parent do if they feel that The Local offer is not being delivered or if their child's needs are not being met? appreciate the opportunity to discuss this as soon as the concerns arise to enable us to work together to
+Lanark Lodge, Duns The Potter gate Centre, Alnwick NCC life skills and learning The School Information SEN Report for The Grove School was shared with Governors, Parents, staff, School Council and Multi-professionals before going 'online' their comments were noted and responded to in the development of this current final version. that The Local offer is not being If a parent has concerns about the provision available to their child at The Grove School, we would appreciate the opportunity to discuss this as soon as the concerns arise to enable us to work together to resolve them.
+Initially contact may be made with the Class Lead or the Headteacher, if a concern is not resolved the next step in the school's complaints procedure is to contact the Chair of the Governing Body, Mr George Murray.

 How will The Local Offer be reviewed?
 The Local Offer will be formally reviewed and updated on an annual basis each July to ensure that it is relevant for the following school year.
-Governors, parents, school staff, school council and multiprofessionals will be invited to take part in this process.
+Governors, parents, school staff, school council and multi-professionals will be invited to take part in this process.
 Who can I contact for further information about the School?
-Penny Derries Head Teacher Grove Gardens Twee mouth Berwick upon Tweed TD15 2EN Telephone: 01289 307493 Fax: 01289 306994 E mail: admin@thegrove.northumberland.sch.uk
+If you require any further information about The Grove School, please do not hesitate to contact Penny Derries Head Teacher Grove Gardens Twee mouth Berwick upon Tweed TD15 2EN Telephone: 01289 307493 Fax: 01289 306994 E mail: admin@thegrove.northumberland.sch.uk